 In December 1953, the Destiny label (4532 Orchard Avenue, Los Angeles) released DD&D's "When The Saints Go Marching In".
 The flip was an instrumental called "Swing-Shift" by the Dick Taylor Orchestra.
 The January 2, 1954 Billboard gave it a 65, calling it "satisfactory", although they also said, "Boys sell the ditty with life."
 They tried to jazz it up with bits about a trumpet man and a drummer (both from Dick Taylor's Orchestra), but there wasn't much they could do with it.

 February 27, 1954 found them at the Syria Mosque Theater in Pittsburgh as part of the annual Hillel Academy benefit show.
 Strangely, the February 24 Pittsburgh Post-Gazette called them "the hoofing trio of Day, Dawn and Dusk"!
-On April 17, they started a two-week appearance at the Colonial Manor in Pittsburgh.
+It was back to Le Ruban Bleu on March 20, and then, on April 17, they started a two-week appearance at the Colonial Manor in Pittsburgh.
 Two blurbs mentioned the big hit they'd made at the Hillel Academy benefit show.

 Then, it was back to Europe.
 On May 30, 1954, they flew to Stockholm on SAS.
 Before that, however, they'd done some more recordings, this time for Herald Records.
 "The Kiss (That Broke My Heart)" and "All Through The Years" were released on Herald in late June 1954.
 (Note that some 78s say "Thru", rather than "Through".)
 Just to keep us on our toes, on this record, label credit was to the "Day, Dawn, Dusk Trio".